BLCM/bl3mods/Apocalyptech/README.md

   Urns and skull boxes in the Heck Hole will spawn a ghost.
 Extracted from an official GBX hotfix deployed on Oct 31, 2019 and then extented a bit.
   Requires that the Bloody Harvest event be active, presumably.
+- `no_slam_artifacts.txt` - Makes it so that non-legendary/unique slam-based
+  artifacts never drop.
+Did this because I am self-evidentally never going to work slams into my ordinary BL3 combat, and this way there's less junk gear to dispose of immediately.
+Perhaps someday GBX will overhaul how slamming works in BL3.

 ## OP Gear Mods